-Constitution disallows for state action.
-Though the individual voter is not a state actor, voter discrimination increases the risk of unconstitutional state action and therefore justifies remedial legislation under Congress's power to enforce the 14th and 15th Amendments.
+geographic units to vote on the basis of racial motives or criteria that the Constitution disallows for state action.
+Though the individual voter is not a state actor, voter discrimination increases the risk of unconstitutional state action and therefore justifies remedial legislation under Congress's power to enforce the Fourteenth and Fifteenth Amendments.

-The available data on voter discrimination as such is limited and problematic, but there is very good data on a decent proxy, to wit, racial stereotyping.
-Recently developed statistical techniques allow this data to be used to estimate racial attitudes within small geographic units, such as cities, counties, and even legislative districts.
+The available data on voter discrimination as such are limited and problematic, but there are very good data on a decent proxy: racial stereotyping.
+Recently developed statistical techniques allow these data to be used to estimate racial attitudes within small geographic units, such as cities, counties, and legislative districts.

-Part I of this Article examines the Supreme Court's objections to the extant coverage formula for Section 5, and explains why Congress-if it wishes to resuscitate Section 5-ought to ground the new formula on current evidence of subjective racial discrimination by voters.
-Though we are sympathetic to recent proposals for linking coverage to ideological polarization between racial groups, and to the size of the minority population, we argue that these approaches would be legally vulnerable because they proxy a type of discrimination that can be characterized as constitutionally innocuous "political" as opposed to "racial" discrimination.
-A new coverage formula could make use of racial polarization and minority population size as supplemental criteria, but not as a substitute for evidence of voter discrimination.
+Part I of this Article examines the Supreme Court's objections to the extant coverage formula for Section 5 and explains why Congress-if it wishes to resuscitate Section 5-ought to ground the new formula on current evidence of subjective racial discrimination by voters.
+Though we are sympathetic to recent proposals for linking coverage to political polarization between racial groups, or to the size of the minority population, we argue that these approaches may be legally vulnerable because they track a type of discrimination that can be characterized as constitutionally innocuous political-as opposed to racial-discrimination.
+Racial polarization and minority population size are probably best treated as "plus factors" for coverage, rather than as substitutes for evidence of voter discrimination.

-Part II turns to more technical matters: the choice among measures of voter discrimination; the analytics for obtaining state- and local-level estimates of opinion and behavior from national surveys; and the options for aggregating population characteristics, such as the distribution of racial attitudes, into one-dimensional scales that can be used to rank states or localities for purposes of coverage.
+Part II turns to more technical matters: the choice among measures of voter discrimination; the analytics for obtaining state- and local-level estimates of opinion and behavior from national surveys; and the options for aggregating population characteristics, such as the distribution of racial attitudes, into one-dimensional scales that can be used to rank states or localities for coverage purposes.
 We defend a proxy for voter discrimination derived from survey questions that ask respondents to rate members of a racial group "in general" in terms of their work effort, intelligence, and trustworthiness.
-This measure of has face validity and it explains political preferences.
+This measure has face validity, and it explains political preferences.

-Part III presents results on racial stereotyping within states and within individual congressional districts, using two analytic methods.
+Part III presents results on racial stereotyping within states and individual congressional districts using two analytic methods.
 The first method, disaggregation, requires no modeling assumptions.
 It generates reasonably precise estimates at the state level but not for geographic units within states.
-The alternative to disaggregation, multilevel regression with post-stratification (MRP), requires modeling but yields estimates within small geographic units, such as cities, counties, and legislative districts.
+The alternative to disaggregation, multilevel regression with poststratification (MRP), requires modeling but yields estimates within small geographic units, such as cities, counties, and legislative districts.